-1. Use only clean fuel, oil, container and funnel.

-2. Apply oil or grease to all the specified points shown in the Lubrication chart.

-3. Check the oil level in the engine and add oil as required.

-4. Check the engine air cleaner and air intake screen for obstructions.
-Clean as required.

-5. Fill the fuel tank with clean fuel.
+- 1. Use only clean fuel, oil, container and funnel. - 2.
+Apply oil or grease to all the specified points shown in the Lubrication Chart. - 3.
+Check the oil level in the engine and add oil as required. - Check the engine air cleaner and air intake screen, for dirt or obstructions.
+Clean as required. - Fill the fuel tank with clean fuel.
 The requirements are listed in the Fuel Specifications Section of this manual.

-Clean the area around the fuel cap before remove the cap.
+Clean the area around the fuel cap before you remove the cap.

-Check the ventilation hole in fue and clean as required.
+Check the ventilation hole in fuel tank cap and clean as required.

-CAUTION: Handle gasoline with care - it is highly flammable.
+CAUTION: Handle gasoline with care little highly flammable.

-a.
 Use approved gasoline container.